Brown-University-Library/django_template_42_project/README.md

 Lightweight template for new django projects.

-Includes a few nice-practices such as:
+Includes a few nice-practices:
-- log-entries showing function and line-number.
+- log-formatting showing function and line-number.
-- git branch/commit url that avoids `dubious ownership` error.
+- git branch/commit url is constructed in a way that avoids the new `dubious ownership` error.
 - includes a couple of client-get tests that respond differentially to dev and prod settings.
 - dev-only error-check url (enables confirmation that email-admins-on-error is set up correctly).
 - uses python-dotenv.